|

 Instructions

 • Make the blueberry sauce: add the frozen blueberries to a small saucepan and cook, simmering over low heat for about 20 minutes or until reduced by half.
+Set aside.

-• While the blueberries are simmering, make the pancake batter: in a medium-sized mixing bowl, whisk together the almond flour, arrowroot powder, coconut flour, tapioca flour, salt, sugar and baking powder until combined.
+• While the blueberries are simmering, make the pancake batter: in a medium-sized mixing bowl, whisk together the egg, milk, butter and vanilla until combined.

 • Heat a stainless steel pan over medium heat and spray it with a little olive oil.

-• Add about 3 tbsp of batter to the pan per pancake.
+• Add about 3 tbsp mounds of batter to the pan leaving 1" spacing between them.
 If you are using frozen blueberries, add them on top of the pancakes now.
-Cook for about 1 minute or until golden brown.

-• Flip the pancakes and cook a further 30 seconds to 1 minute or until the other side is golden brown.
+• Cook for about 1 minute or until starting to bubble on top.
+Check that they are golden brown on the bottom and then flip.
+Flip the pancakes and cook a further 30 seconds to 1 minute or until the other side is golden brown.
+If they are cooking too fast, turn the heat down slightly.

 • Remove the pancakes to a baking sheet and keep them warm in the oven until all of the pancakes are cooked.
+Repeat with the remaining pancake batter.

 • Divide the pancakes onto plates, top with blueberry sauce, whipped cream and maple syrup and enjoy!